 Special Olympics Equestrian Team

-Great Oak is home to the South Carolina Area-15 Equestrian team.
+Great Oak is home to the Georgia and South Carolina Area-15 Equestrian team.
 2018 was our inaugural season and the first time South Carolina hosted a state competition in over 7 years.
 Our team consists of 8 athletes, 3 certified Special Olympics Coaches and 12 Special Olympic Certified Volunteers.
-We are already looking forward to our 2019 competition.

 Community Based Instruction and Field Trips